 The total addressable market opportunity will ultimately depend upon, among other things, the diagnosis criteria included in the final label, and, if our product candidates are approved for sale for these indications, acceptance by the medical community and patient access, product pricing and reimbursement.
 The number of patients with cancers and solid tumors may turn out to be lower than expected, patients may not be otherwise amenable to treatment with our products, or new patients may become increasingly difficult to identify or gain access to, all of which would adversely affect our results of operations and our business.
 We may not be successful in our efforts to identify additional product candidates.
-Due to our limited resources and access to capital, we must prioritize development of certain product candidates, which may prove to be the wrong choice and may adversely affect our business.
+Due to our limited resources and access to capital, we must prioritize development of certain product candidates, which candidates.
+For example, we recently deprioritized RLY-5836 in order to focus our resources on advancing RLY-2608.
+These and other prioritization decisions may prove to be the wrong choice and may adversely affect our business.